Mahinde Alexander ABEYNAIKE

 Finn has been stationed in numerous countries, including Spain, Singapore and Italy.
 After the Italian posting, Finn and a colleague started their own marine design and consultancy, Marine Technologies.
 In 2003, this was merged with one of the Danish marine industry’s most renowned and respected companies, 1937-founded KNUD E. HANSEN.

-Finn became CEO of the merged group and since then the well-travelled, “old sailor” has thrived in the company's very international atmosphere.
+Finn became Managing Director of the merged group and since then the well-travelled, “old sailor” has thrived in the company's very international atmosphere.